 (Art Credit - Kayla Ginsburg - from CJNV)

 Nonviolent Resistance to the Occupation and Annexation of Western Sahara by Morocco

 For those new to this topic, please scroll down to learn from the many resources below.

-UCP Volunteer Adrienne Kinne with Sultana Khaya and friends.
+US-Based Volunteer Adrienne Kinne interrupting the siege with Sultana Khaya and friends.

-Supported by the Human Rights Action Center (HRAC) and a network of other human rights groups, the international unarmed civilian protection (UCP) volunteers, Ruth McDonough, Adrienne Kinne, and others, are currently guests in the Khaya family home.
+Supported by the Human Rights Action Center (HRAC), NVI and a network of other human rights groups, the international unarmed civilian protection (UCP) volunteers, Ruth McDonough, Adrienne Kinne, Merwyn De Mello and Tim Pluth visited the Sultana family.

 Referring to her experience, Sultana Khaya shared, “I am not the first Saharawi woman to be raped by the occupiers.
 I am simply the first woman to speak publicly about it.
 I have to expose the reality of the occupation.
 And I need to pave the way for the next generation of Saharawi women.”

 Sultana Khaya is a Saharawi human rights defender whose work focuses on promoting the right of self-determination for the Saharawi people and ending violence against Saharawi women, through active participation in nonviolent efforts and demonstrations.
 She serves as the president of the Saharawi League for the Defense of Human Rights and the Protection of Western Sahara’s Natural Resources, and is a member of the Saharawi Commission against the Moroccan occupation (ISACOM).
 She is a nominee for the Sakharov Prize and winner of the Esther Garcia Award.
 As an outspoken activist, she has been targeted by the occupying Moroccan forces while engaged in peaceful protests, enduring abductions, beatings, and having one eye gouged out.